oscarcs/gh-pages-backend/README.md

         "outgoing": {
             // Put your service account key here
             // Google Cloud -> IAM & Admin -> Service Accounts.
-            // You can only download it once so be careful!
+            // (also should be in the function already, the source can be viewed)
             // "type": "...",
             // "project_id": "..."
             // etc